Conditional predictive inference for stable algorithms: Main results

-This is important to guarantee that the conditional distribution $\tilde{F}_n$ of the prediction error $y_0 - \hat{m}_n(x_0)$ given the training data is tight in an appropriate sense (cf. Lemma~\ref{lemma:Ftilde}\ref{l:Tightness}), so that a pointwise bound on $|\hat{F}_n(t)-\tilde{F}_n(t)|$ can be turned into a uniform bound.
-The remainder of this paper is therefore mainly concerned with verifying these two conditions on the estimator $\hat{m}_n$ in several different contexts.
-From now on, as in Corollary~\ref{cor:density}, we will take on an asymptotic point of view.
+Theorem~\ref{thm:densityAsymp} and Theorem~\ref{thm:density} show that the $k$-CV prediction interval in \eqref{eq:kCVPI} is approximately uniformly training conditionally valid, i.e., has the property that \eqref{eq:valid} is uniformly small at least for large $n$, provided that the underlying estimator $\hat{\mu}_n$ has two essential properties: First, the $k$-stability coefficient of the estimator must be (uniformly) small if $n$ is large, as in \eqref{eq:etan}.
+This is an intuitively appealing assumption since otherwise the $k$-CV residuals $\hat{u}_i = y_i - \hat{\mu}_n^{(l)}(x_i)$ may not be well suited to estimate the distribution of the prediction error $y_0 - \hat{\mu}_n(x_0)$.
+Second, the scaled estimation error $(\mu_{P}(x_0) - \hat{\mu}_n(x_0))/\sigma_P$ at the new observation $x_0$ must be $P_n$-bounded (cf. \eqref{eq:estError} with $g_n = \mu_{P_n}$).
+This is used to guarantee that the conditional distribution $\tilde{F}_n$ of the prediction error $y_0 - \hat{\mu}_n(x_0)$ given the training data $T_n$ is tight in an appropriate sense (cf. Lemma~\ref{lemma:Ftilde}\ref{l:Tightness} in the supplement), so that a pointwise bound on $|\hat{F}_n(t)-\tilde{F}_n(t)|$ can be turned into a uniform bound.
+In the following sections we demonstrate that these two conditions on the estimator $\hat{\mu}_n$ are satisfied in several different contexts.
+From now on, as in Theorem~\ref{thm:densityAsymp}, we will take on an asymptotic point of view.